ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 ## Example walkthrough for setting up a new Intent

-Let's walkthrough setting up a mock scenario where you want to ask Splunk how many error events there were for a particular host today.
+Let's walkthrough setting up a mock scenario where you want to ask Splunk how many error events for a particular error code there were for a particular host today.

 1. Login to your Amazon developer account and browse to the **Interaction Model** tab for your Splunk skill.
 2. Add a new intent to your intent schema, I'll call it `ErrorsIntent` and specify 2 slots that it can accept for the name of the host and the time period.